 |Cost Sharing, Matching, In-Kind||Provide from non-federal funds|

-Principal investigators must disclose intended use of embryos or embryonic stem cells ineligible for federal funding by checking 'yes' to the appropriate question on the SCRO panel application form, and, if applicable, the Proposal Routing Form (PRF), and the Material Transfer Application Routing Form (MTARF).
+Principal investigators must disclose intended use of embryos or embryonic stem cells ineligible for federal funding on the SCRO panel application form, and, if applicable, the Proposal Routing Form (PRF), and the Material Transfer Application Routing Form (MTARF).
 If the SCRO panel approves the proposed research, these forms will then be routed to the Assistant Director of Facilities and Administration (F&A) Cost in Sponsored Projects Administration.
 The assistant director will contact the principal investigator to obtain information regarding: